roman-milk/roman-milk.github.io/rob-and-lori.md

+===

- ****** Rob and Lori Ch.
-03 ****** byJust_Plain_Bob© Working part-time at the store with my dad was one thing, but working full time was something totally different.
+Working part-time at the store with my dad was one thing, but working full time was something totally different.
 To put it simply, dad was set in his ways.
 I had a fresh Business Management degree and a ton of new ideas to expand the business and increase profits, but every suggestion I made was met with:

  "That's not the way we do things" or "I see no reason to change something that has worked well all these years."